-Currently, there is no vaccine to prevent COVID-19 infection.
-Avoid exposure and avoid exposing others to disease with these simple steps:
+You can avoid exposure and avoid exposing others to disease with these simple steps:

 - Wash your hands often with soap and water for at least 20 seconds.
 An easy way to mark the time is to hum the “Happy Birthday” song from beginning to end twice while scrubbing.
 You can also sing part of your military service branch song so long as it meets the time requirements.